online-shop-social/jokes-app/README.md

 ## One Click Deployment

-Use the button below to deploy Forem on Render.
+Use the button below to deploy on Render.

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https://github.com/online-shop-social/jokes-app)